About The Heineken Experience:

-Finally, the Heineken Experience can be reached by public transport via the Central Station tram; guests should take tram number 16, 24 or 25 and get off at Stadhouderskade.
+The Heineken Experience can also be reached by public transport via the Central Station tram; guests should take tram number 16, 24 or 25 and get off at Stadhouderskade.
 From here, the brewery building is just a short walk away.
 Note that it's just a 10-minute walk from some of the city's other best-loved attractions, such as Munt Tower and the Flower Market.

 Tulips.
 Canals.
 Beer.
 Holland is a nation renowned for its pale lagers, chief amongst which is Heineken Pilsener.
 Once the source of this much-loved export, Amsterdam's award-winning Heineken Experience now dedicates itself to telling the story of the brand.
 Located within the company's historic brewery on Stadhouderskade, the Heineken Experience boasts a wealth of fun attractions and interactive exhibitions.

 The brewery's self-guided tour lets you explore the history of Heineken at your own pace.
 Guests are invited to try the four natural ingredients that make up each brew and see how pale lager is processed and distributed.
 There's even a chance to reflect upon some of Heineken's best known brand partnerships, such as when the company teamed up with Rugby Union for the Rugby World Cup and UEFA for the Champions League.

 Tours are available from Monday to Sunday, and are a great way to learn about how a local family brewery became an international super brand.
 Note that under 18s need to be accompanied by at least 1 full paying adult.
 Tickets should also be booked in advance to avoid disappointment.